-Talkback radio is enormously popular in Australia so it's a great opportunity to reach millions of diverse listeners.
+Talkback radio is enormously popular in Australia.
+It’s a great way to reach a huge audience of diverse listeners.

-Political staffers often track talkback radio to see which issues are simmering or boiling over and how voters are responding.
+Political staffers often track talkback radio to see which issues are simmering or boiling over and how people are responding.

 Choose a radio station and talkback program.
 Here’s a list of local, state and national programs to get you started: